anoopraju31/100xdevs_cohort/week 6/week-6.2/ReadMe.md

 ### Hooks
 - Hooks are a feature introduced in React 16.8 that allow us to use state and other React features without writing a class.
 They enable functional components to have access to stateful logic and lifecycle features, which were previously only possible in class components.
 This has led to a more concise and readable way of writing components in React.
 - Hooks are functions that allow functional components to manage state, handle side effects, and access other React features that were previously only available in class components.
--The key hooks in React include:
+- The key hooks in React include:
     - **useState**: Manages state in functional components.
     - **useEffect**: Performs side effects in functional components, such as data fetching, subscriptions, or manual DOM manipulations.
     - **useCallback**: Memoizes a callback function to prevent unnecessary re-renders of child components.